Signatures (Basic): Request E-Signatures from Clients

 Adding a firm representative’s e-signature

 Most documents need to be signed by one or more tax preparers.
-If you need several company reps to sign, add fields for them and indicate each team member’s name.
+If you need several company reps to sign, add fields for them and edit them indicating each team member’s name.

 When requesting an e-signature from a team member, select the Me option from the Choose signer drop-down.
 The available fields are:

-• Initials: By default, the initials of your name appear.
-You can edit the field as needed.
+• Initials: by default, the selected initials appear, but you can edit the field as needed.

-• Date: It is automatically populated when the document is sent to the client.
+• Date: this field is automatically populated when the document is sent to the client.

 Tips: